-- If it is impossible to start the qualifying competition due to inclement weather, the players with the highest UTR Rating (applicable to that event type) according to the original acceptance list will be moved in to the main draw; - If a qualifying event is cancelled after having commenced, the players with the highest UTR Rating (applicable to that event type) remaining in the event (i.e. based on the original acceptance list) taking into account the results of all completed matches before the cancellation, will be moved into the main draw. - If any players have actually qualified before the cancellation of the qualifying event, they must be included in the players who are moved into the main draw.
+- If it is impossible to start the qualifying competition due to inclement weather, the players with the highest UTR Rating (applicable to that event type) according to the original acceptance list will be moved in to the main draw. - If a qualifying competition is cancelled after having commenced, the players with the highest UTR Rating (applicable to that event type) remaining in the competition (i.e. based on the original acceptance list) taking into account the results of all completed matches before the cancellation, will be moved into the main draw. - If any players have actually qualified before the cancellation of the qualifying competition, they must be included in the players who are moved into the main draw.

-3.18.Event Extension
+3.18.
+TOURNAMENT EXTENSION

-There is no provision in the regulations for the extension of event dates beyond those published on the entry form and fact sheet, with the exception of Australian Competitive Play Junior National Series Events.
+There is no provision in the regulations for the extension of tournament dates beyond those published on the entry form and fact sheet, with the exception of Australian Competitive Play Junior National Series Tournaments.

-4. Onsite Requirements
+4. ONSITE REQUIREMENTS

 4.1.
-Schedule
+SCHEDULE

-Events must make every effort to be time efficient with regards to scheduling, thereby limiting the amount of waiting time that players/families incur at each event.
+Tournaments must make every effort to be time efficient with regards to scheduling, thereby limiting the amount of waiting time that players/families incur at each tournament.
 This includes:

-- Accurate scheduling; - Appropriate match formats for the number of entries received; - Communication of scheduling and of any scheduling changes; - Sensible and timely announcements in the event of rain or heat delays;

-- Updating of match schedules and draws as frequently as possible and if applicable a text messaging service; - Timely advice to players with regard to withdrawals, no shows etc.
+- Accurate scheduling. - Appropriate match formats for the number of entries received. - Communication of scheduling and of any scheduling changes. - Sensible and timely announcements in the event of rain or heat delays. - Updating of match schedules and draws as frequently as possible and if applicable a text messaging service. - Timely advice to players with regard to withdrawals, no shows etc.

-• Maximum number of matches scheduled in a day
+4.1.1.
+Maximum number of matches scheduled in a day